giantswarm/management-cluster-bases/extras/backstage/README.md

 Commit these changes to git and raise a PR to have this merged into the main branch.
-Once your PR is accepted and merged, backstage will deploy to your management cluster during the next full reconcilliation cycle.
+Once your PR is accepted and merged, backstage will deploy to your management cluster during the next full reconciliation cycle.